keep-starknet-strange/alexandria/docs/website/src/alexandria_bytes/alexandria_bytes-byte_array_ext-ByteArrayTraitExt.md

 ### read_u8

-Reads a 8-bit unsigned integer from the given offset.
+Reads an 8-bit unsigned integer from the given offset.

 #### Arguments